EventStore/documentation/docs/server/v5/server/operations/scavenge-options.md

 **Default**: `false`

 ::: warning Unsafe
-Setting this option to `true` disables hard deletes and allows clients to write to deleted streams.
+Setting this option to `true` disables hard deletes and allows clients to append to deleted streams.
 For that reason, the option is considered unsafe and should be used with caution.
 :::